The 2016 Edition of Children's Writer's and Illustrator's Market

 Let people know:

-Contents of Children's Writer's and Illustrator's Market: The core of CWIM continues to be the Markets section.
-This provides information about publishers of books, magazines, agents, and artist representatives (as well as conferences, organizations, and so on, but I'm not counting those as "markets").
-This year, there are about 650 entries in the listings, across a total of 133 pages, about 10 pages less than last year.
-As usual the listings include addresses and other basics; they may also include names and titles of editors and art directors, a brief description of a publisher's program, sample titles, award-winning books, and other information.
-Indexes help you find publishers by subject, a very useful feature, and a "Names Index" lists editors and agents--handy if you know someone's name but don't know where they work.
-Purchase of the book also gets you access to all of the book's listings in an online database: there is a code in the front of the book that gets you into the children's section of the writersmarket.com web site, and to updates of publisher listings across all markets.
+Contents of Children's Writer's and Illustrator's Market: The Markets section is similar in length to last year and includes these sections: Book Publishers, Canadian and International Book Publishers, Magazines, and Agents and Art Reps.
+There are over 500 market listings in all.
+The publisher listings include addresses and other basics; they may also include names and titles of editors and art directors, a brief description of a publisher's program, sample titles, award-winning books, and other information.
+The Agents section includes similar information and also has "New Agent Spotlights" scattered through it.
+The listings section goes on to cover Organizations, Conferences and Workshops, and Contests, Awards, and Grants.
+Indexes help you find publishers by subject or age level, and a "Names Index" lists editors and literary agents and artist's representatives by name.
+There is also a glossary of industry terms, which is useful but could be more comprehensive, as it lacks terms such as "ARC."
+Purchase of the book grants you access to all of the book's listings in an online database: there is a code in the front of the book that gets you into the children's section of the writersmarket.com web site, and to updates of publisher listings across all markets.

-As usual, keep in mind that the research for this edition was completed by the spring of 2012, and so is already in need of updates -- use resources such as my Who's Moving Where page (and others noted on that page) to stay current: I suggest noting such information in the pages of CWIM itself, to keep it all in one place.
+As usual, keep in mind that the research for this edition was completed by the late spring of 2015, and so is already in need of updates -- use resources such as the online CWIM database, or my Who's Moving Where page (and others noted on that page) to stay current: I suggest noting such information in the pages of CWIM itself, to keep it all in one place.

-- Buy Children's Writer's and Illustrator's Market at Amazon, a major online retailer, which usually sells the book at a 30+% discount.
-There is a Kindle edition available too.
+- Buy Children's Writer's and Illustrator's Market at Amazon, a major online retailer, which usually sells the book at a sizable discount.
+There is a Kindle edition available too, at a lower price.

 - Buy Children's Writer's and Illustrator's Market through IndieBound, a program of America's independent bookstores.
 You can have it delivered or pick it up at your local independent bookstore.